TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 **Preliminaries**

 The state is represented by a high-level description of our environment.
-It is described by the 3D position of the box, robot arm, and their respective velocities (check if this is correct).
+It is described by the global 3D position and velocity of the box and robot arm **(check if this is correct)**.
 Formally, we have:

 $$
 \pi(s \mid a)